Max Lugavere: Career

-From 2005 to 2011, Lugavere was a presenter on Current TV, an independent cable network.
+Lugavere grew up in New York City and studied filmmaking at the University of Miami.
+From 2005 to 2011, he was a presenter on Current TV, an independent cable network.
 He co-hosted the show Max and Jason: Still Up with Jason Silva, where they featured a wide range of current events and stories ranging from illegal immigration to counterfeit IDs.
+Lugavere and Silva also co-hosted the Pangea Day international multimedia event in 2008.

 In 2013, Lugavere created Tribeca Enterprises' first-ever original series, Acting Disruptive, debuting on AOL.
+Lugavere began researching connections between lifestyle and cognitive function after his mother began showing cognitive decline and testing showed he had genetic variants associated with increased risk of dementia.

 Genius Foods

+Lugavere's personal research culminated in his first book, Genius Foods: Become Smarter, Happier, and More Productive While Protecting Your Brain for Life which debuted in March 2018.
+The book, co-authored with Paul Grewal, M.D.discusses the link between diet and brain health.
 Lugavere promotes a low-carbohydrate diet of grass-fed beef, free-range chicken and pasture-raised or omega-3 enriched eggs with low-carbohydrate fibrous vegetables, extra virgin olive oil and salt.
-In May 2018, Lugavere and Paul Grewal co-authored the book Genius Foods which discusses the link between diet and brain health.
+Genius Foods became a New York Times bestseller and was followed by a podcast hosted by Lugavere, The Genius Life.

-In 2018, Jonathan Jarry of McGill University's Office for Science and Society analysed Lugavere's health-related claims in his book, Genius Foods, and podcast, and concluded that Lugavere lacked the credentials to accurately interpret the scientific literature used to substantiate his health claims, and acknowledged Lugavere's business ambitions.
+In 2018, Jonathan Jarry of McGill University's Office for Science and Society analyzed Lugavere's health-related claims in his book, Genius Foods, and podcast, and concluded that Lugavere lacked the credentials to accurately interpret the scientific literature used to substantiate his health claims, and acknowledged Lugavere's business ambitions.
 Jarry noted that "Lugavere appears like a proponent of common-sense solutions to ill health—better nutrition, exercise and sleep—but it’s only when you start to trust him that he reveals himself to be a naive believer in anything that has a study behind it.
 His book has received endorsements from people like Dr. Oz and functional medicine proponent Mark Hyman, and this company is telling."